J. P. Chandrababu: Financial misfortune and death

 Chandrababu had arranged with a financier, to direct his first film Maadi Veettu Ezhai with M. G. Ramachandran as the hero.
 Eventually, he failed on this venture as Ramachandran failed to cooperate with him.
 The film project was also dropped.
 The reasons for Ramachandran's non-cooperation is well explained by script writer Aroordhas, in his 2002 memoirs Naan Muham Paartha Cinema Kannadigal.
 It's because Chandrababu became abusive towards Ramachandran's elder sibling M. G. Chakrapani.
 Chandrababu's final attempt was to direct and act in Thattungal Thirakkappadum in 1966; it was highly acclaimed for its cinematography but was not a box office success.
-It should be recorded that despite his indifference to the self-destructive life style of Chandrababu.
 MGR did offer a helping hand to him, by offering him a comedy slot in his own production, Adimai Penn released in 1969.

 Due to his personal problems, Chandrababu spent his last days penniless.
-During his last years he stayed in the house of his good friend M. S. Viswanathan, until his death on 8 March 1974.
+During his last years he stayed in a flat under support of A P Nagarajan, until his death on 8 March 1974.
 It was Sivaji Ganesan who arranged all his final rites and he was buried in Quibble Island, Chennai.